jajukajulz/algo-tutorial/README.md

 `$ cd algo-tutorial && npm install`

+Setup`.env` file for your environment variables (as noted in previous section)

 Run script to create 3 new accounts via (i.e. via SDK).
 Once complete, make a note of the 3 account mnemonics and save somewhere safe.

 `$ node algo_account_create.js`